 The application is online.
 Please submit one application for each student seeking admission.
 There is a $85 non-refundable application fee per applicant for the first two applicants, and $25 for any additional applicants in one family.
 Once a family has created an account, they will have a checklist that guides them through the steps necessary to complete the application.

-All academic testing will be administered and proctored by the admissions director beginning January.
-See below for more details.
+All academic testing will be administered and proctored by the admissions director beginning in January.
+See below for more details for Kindergarten and transfer applicants.
 There is no testing fee for entrance to Rockbridge Academy.
 All students to be tested must submit an application for admission.

 Student Academic Requirements